skills/base44/skills/sync-cli-skill

 Mapping rule: <commands-path>/{parent}/{name}.tsreferences/{parent}-{name}.md

-If no reference file exists for a new command, note it for creation.
+If no reference file exists for a new command, note it for creation in the appropriate skill.

 Compare the CLI source code with the existing skill documentation: